airbnb/chronon/docs/source/authoring_features/GroupBy.md

 ## Bucketing

-Expanding on the previous example - if we wanted to compute `average` `purchase_price` of a `user_purchase` source, but bucketed by `credit_card`.
-So instead of producing a single double value, bucketing produces a map of `credit_card` to `average_purchase_price`.
+Expanding on the previous example - we now want to compute `average` `purchase_price` of a `user_purchase` source, but bucketed by `credit_card_type`.
+So instead of producing a single double value, bucketing produces a map of `credit_card_type` to
+`average_purchase_price`.

 Chronon can accept multiple `bucket` columns at once and Bucketing is specified as `GroupBy.aggregations[i].buckets`.
 Bucketing always produces a map, and for online use-cases we require the bucket column to be a string.
 This requirement comes from Chronon's usage of avro in the serving environment.
-We plan to mitigate requirement at a later time.
+We plan to relax this requirement at a later time.

 Here's what the above example looks like modified to include buckets.
 Note that there are two primary changes:
 1. Include the selection of the `credit_card_type` field on the source (so that we have access to the field by which we want to bucket).